 Many mouthpieces are made of rubber.
 It contains sulfur.
 Especially new mouthpieces can, therefore, discolor the silver-plated keys.
 Keep the mouthpiece away from the instrument, preferably in a separate mouthpiece case or pouch.

-Silver Antioxidant Protection We have the possibility to put a protective layer on the silver plating which causes a substantial reduction in the oxidation.
-This can be done in connection with a revision.
+Silver Antioxidant Protection We can put a protective layer on the silver plating which causes a substantial reduction in the oxidation.
+This can be done in connection with a repair.